dinphil/code-weekend/past/spring15/Markdown/Code Weekend.md

 _Mac_

 The easiest way to install Node is through Homebrew, a package manager for OSX.
-Sometimes Homebrew is already installed on your computer, and sometimes you need to install it.
+Sometimes it's already installed on your computer, and sometimes you need to install it.
 Bring up a terminal window and type in `brew install node`.
 When it finishes, it might show you a few commands you need to run in Terminal.
 Run those commands and you're all set!
+If that command instead spit out something about not knowing what `brew` is, read on.

-If instead that command spit out something about not knowing what `brew` is, it means you don't have Homebrew installed.
-No worries.
-Let's try and install Homebrew by typing this into Terminal: `ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"`
+So, you don't have homebrew.
+Let's try and install Homebrew, type this into Terminal: `ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"`

 If Homebrew installed succesfully, then go ahead and try `brew install node`.
 If you run into any more errors here, try Googling the error text and looking for solutions.
 If that still doesn't work, look around for a mentor to help.